Derivative-free optimization is competitive for aerodynamic design optimization in moderate dimensions: Optimization problem

 We use free form deformation (FFD) parametrization~\cite{sederberg1986ffd} in this work.
 The control point displacements on the FFD box are the design variables of the optimization problem; see \Cref{Mesh-Geometries} for an illustration of the FFD parameterization and we provide a few more in the Appendix.
 The arrangement of control points is carefully designed to avoid influencing the deformation near critical regions such as the leading edge, trailing edge, wing root, and wing tip, thereby preserving the structural fidelity of the volume mesh in these sensitive areas.
 Additionally, as the control point displacements deform the geometry and the mesh, we apply necessary smoothing during deformation to ensure minimal mesh quality distortion; see the bottom of \Cref{Mesh-Geometries}.

 The three test cases used in this work are summarized in \Cref{Table:1}.
 The NACA0012 mesh comprises $10216$ unstructured triangular cells without any boundary layers.
 The RAE2822 mesh includes $22800$ unstructured cells comprising of triangles and quadrilaterals.
 To capture the viscous phenomena, $26$ additional layers of quad elements are added.
 The first layer of the boundary layer is placed approximately $1.008 \times 10^{-5}$ m away from the wall such that the wall $y^+ \approx 1$.
 The 3D ONERA test case involves an unstructured mesh as well with $582752$ elements.
+The Mach and Reynolds numbers and the angle of attack are chosen to roughly match the AIAA Aerodynamic Design Optimization Discussion Group ADODG~\footnote{\url{https://sites.google.com/view/mcgill-computational-aerogroup/adodg}} benchmark problem settings.